-However, if you spend some time there taking in the crowd and even talking to a stranger or two what you will find is an inclusive public space that is as progressively Philly as one could have hoped for.
+But if you spend some time there taking in the crowd and even talking to a stranger or two what you will find is an inclusive public space that is as progressively Philly as one could have hoped for.
 That is where it succeeds.

 The last night of Occupy Philly was a sad, deflating occasion.
-That a $55 million renovation had put a stop to an earnest protest for economic equality was a bit distasteful.
+That a $55 million renovation had put a stop to an earnest protest for economic equality was disheartening and extremely distasteful.
 The irony stung.
 Yet, evident even on the first day, Dilworth Park restored the space to the people, real Philadelphia people, and I think in the end it will carry on with what the former plaza finally achieved in October and November of 2011.
 A few design misgivings aside, I think CCD president Paul Levy and his staff and the designers at Olin and Kieran Timberlake were successful in building a forward-thinking park for everyone.
-No, you cannot protest without a permit, which is perhaps more than disappointing but where Love Park comes in handy.
+No, you cannot protest without a permit, which is perhaps more than disappointing, but that’s where Love Park comes in handy.
 No, you cannot have public bathrooms, which is cruel and totally boggles the mind.
 And yes, keeping it clean will be an impossible, Sisyphean undertaking, but that is where private management of the park becomes a godsend.

 Soapbox gives readers and contributors of Hidden City Daily the opportunity to share their thoughts on topical issues with smart, engaging discussion.
 Have an idea for an op-ed?
 Drop us a line and join the conversation: firstname.lastname@example.org